projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 <img src="./Raspberry_Pi_setup_images/23_installing_rasp_os.jpg" width="400" height="auto" />
 </div>

-11. Setup up your wifi network by selecting the “Wifi networks (w)” button ciricled in the picture belowand follow the steps to connect to your local network.
+11. Setup up your wifi network by selecting the “Wifi networks (w)” button circled in the picture below and follow the steps to connect to your local network.

 <div class=mdImage align=center>
 <img src="./Raspberry_Pi_setup_images/24_wifi_setup.jpeg" width="400" height="auto" />
 </div>

 12. Select the language at the bottom of the screen to be “English (US)”.
-Then click on the install button in the top left corner and check the box next to “Raspberry Pi OS FUll (32-bit) (RECOMMENDED)”.
+Then click on the install button in the top left corner and check the box next to “Raspberry Pi OS Full (32-bit) (RECOMMENDED)”.
 Then click the install button in the top left corner again.
 Now the OS should be installing onto your Raspberry Pi.
 This should take a few minutes until a popup appears to let you know that the OS has installed successfully.

 13. There should be a prompt to update and restart the Raspberry Pi.
 It is recommended to do so.

 <div align=center><h3>Installing VS Code and Git</h3></div>

-14. We will be using an open source version of VS Code that is compatible with the Pi.
+14. We will be using an open-source version of VS Code that is compatible with the Pi.
 Click the terminal icon in the to left portion of your screen as circled below.

 <div class=mdImage align=center>
 <img src="./Raspberry_Pi_setup_images/27_rasp_term_icon.png" width="400" height="auto" />